 The folks charged by the congregation to nominate members of the Board and of their own Committee for election at the Annual Meeting are exploring their role as Nominating and Leadership Development.

 Membership welcomes people into a journey to belonging, and is moving into also tending to folks after they have joined to help them feel welcome and find their involvements.
-Over 30 people have joined so far this year.

 - The Welcome Table